m-rei/live-tpl/README.md

 ## Limitations

-In the tpl-for directive, when the array reference itself is referencing an array, the index must be either directly a number or
+In the tpl-for directive, when the array reference itself is referencing an array,
+the index must either be a number or a parent loop variable reference!

 Using the given data...